 Josh Day is a Brand Account Executive at Sport Dimensions.
 He is responsible for negotiating and executing the Shell Rotella Cup, creating on-site hospitality for Rotella customers and guests, and enhancing brand awareness during National Tractor Puller's Association (NTPA) events.
-He also manages the Shell Fuel for Success program, the Koester Racing Pulling Team, and supports other Sport Dimensions' clients on-site at NASCAR, IndyCar, Formula 1, and NHRA events.
+His largest project of the year is managing the hugely successful Pennzoil 400 in Las Vegas He also manages the Shell Fuel for Success program, the Koester Racing Pulling Team, and supports other Sport Dimensions' clients on-site at NASCAR, IndyCar, Formula 1, and NHRA events.
 We sat down with Josh in Charlotte and got a chance to learn more:

 Josh was born and raised in Hudson, NC, located an hour northwest of Charlotte at the base of the Appalachian Mountains.
 Josh spent most of his childhood playing baseball but also attended numerous NASCAR events each season, as well as spending a good amount of time at the short track located in Hickory, NC.
 He is an avid college football fan and tries to attend as many college games as possible each year.

 Bring us back to how and when you joined SD?

 I joined SD back in 2008 in primarily an event support role.
 I met Myra Harper (another SD team member) through her brother, a college teammate, and helped support a few one-off events.
 Myra and I kept in touch over the next few years and I was eventually brought on full-time.
 Since 2008, my role has grown significantly and I now work on multiple client fronts.

 What is it about sports business that you enjoy the most?